truecodersio/docusaurus_portal/docs/js/js-fetch-api-exercise.md

 2. From the result of the first `then` promise consumer, chain another `then` promise consumer method and pass in a callback function
    - The callback function should receive the resolved response body parsed to JSON as the parameter
    - Start out just logging the result to console to check if it is the value you expect
-   - Reset the feedback `p`'s text content
-     - This will hide previous errors on subsequent successful fetch requests by the user
 3. From the result of the `then` promise consumer method, chain a `catch` method consumer and pass in a callback function
    - The callback function should receive the resolved value as the parameter
    - Start out just logging the result to console to check if it is the value you expect